 - Sunday Mass - 11:00 A.M.

-Mass will be conducted in Spanish on the dates below.
+Mass will be conducted in Spanish on the date below.
 Programs will be provided in English for those who do not speak Spanish

 The University community marks the beginning of the Academic Year by celebrating the Mass of the Holy Spirit.
 This is a tradition dates back to the 16th century.
 Members of all faiths are invited to this common prayer for the Spirit's inspiration and guidance in living out our mission of educating leaders who will fashion a more humane and just world for all.

-The traditional Founders' Week Mass in Cor Jesu Chapel honors the vision and legacy of Mother Mary Gerald Barry, Bishop Patrick Barry, Monsignor William Barry, John Thompson, and the Adrian Dominican Sisters for whom Barry is a sponsored institution.
+The traditional Founder Day Mass in Cor Jesu Chapel honors the vision and legacy of Mother Mary Gerald Barry, Bishop Patrick Barry, Monsignor William Barry, John Thompson, and the Adrian Dominican Sisters for whom Barry is a sponsored institution.

 The Baccalaureate Mass is a beautiful liturgical ceremony offered in thanksgiving for the blessings God has bestowed upon the graduates and their families.
 Graduates participate in the academic procession with faculty and administrators and must wear their gowns but not their caps or hoods.

 Lent at Barry University

 Spiritual Spring Cleaning: Lenten Challenge: Please contact Campus Ministry for more information

 Does your soul need a spring cleaning?
 Are you ready to receive Jesus’ amazing Easter gift to us: His love and redemption?
 Prepare your heart for Easter by committing to daily prayer, weekly meetings, and an ongoing spiritual inventory.
 We will also be exploring different spiritual practices such as fasting, meditation, and service.
 Warning: only for those willing to be transformed by God.